Quantum decoherence and relaxation in long-baseline neutrino data: Results

 In Figure~\ref{fig:2d.gamma_0.c1.c2.c3.minos.plus.t2k} we show the best-fit values and allowed regions, at the 90\% C.L., in the planes between an oscillation parameter and the $\gamma_0$ parameter, for the three cases and for the three values of $n$.
 These results contribute to better understand the effects on the contours presented in Figure~\ref{fig:2d.dm32.s23.s13.dcp.c1.c2.c3.minos.plus.t2k}.
 We show, in the upper and middle panels of Figure~\ref{fig:2d.gamma_0.c1.c2.c3.minos.plus.t2k}, the allowed regions of the planes $\Delta m_{32}^2$ -- $\gamma_{0}$ and $\sin^2 \theta_{23} - \gamma_0$, respectively.
 There are no significant modifications in the allowed regions among the cases, for each value of $n$, which gives confidence that these two oscillation parameters are robust with changes in the decoherence and relaxation scenario.
 However, for $n = 0$ there is a small asymmetry on the $\Delta m_{32}^2$ component of the allowed region for values of $\gamma_0$ around the best-fit.
-This is related to the already mentioned small distortion of the $\Delta m_{32}^2 - \sin^2 \theta_{32}$ allowed region, for $n = 0$, at Figure~\ref{fig:2d.dm32.s23.s13.dcp.c1.c2.c3.minos.plus.t2k}.
+This is related to the small distortion of the $\Delta m_{32}^2 - \sin^2 \theta_{32}$ allowed region, for $n = 0$, at Figure~\ref{fig:2d.dm32.s23.s13.dcp.c1.c2.c3.minos.plus.t2k}.

 In the lower panel of Figure~\ref{fig:2d.gamma_0.c1.c2.c3.minos.plus.t2k}, we present the allowed region for the $\sin^2 \theta_{13} - \gamma_0$ plane at 90\% C.L.
-We already discussed that, due to some of the scenarios resulting in a best-fit value of $\gamma_0$ different from zero, there may be small distortions on the allowed region for the standard oscillation parameters, which is presented on Figure~\ref{fig:2d.dm32.s23.s13.dcp.c1.c2.c3.minos.plus.t2k}.
+Due to some of the scenarios resulting in a best-fit value of $\gamma_0$ different from zero, as we have already discussed, there may be small distortions on the allowed region for the standard oscillation parameters, which is presented on Figure~\ref{fig:2d.dm32.s23.s13.dcp.c1.c2.c3.minos.plus.t2k}.
 That situation is, particularly, expressed on the $\sin^2\theta_{13}$ parameter for cases 1 and 2, with $n = -2$ and $0$, where the consequence is a decrease of the lower bound of $\theta_{13}$, for $\gamma_0$ values of a few of $10^{-23}$~GeV (Figure~\ref{fig:2d.gamma_0.c1.c2.c3.minos.plus.t2k}).